idnavid/selectOrder_public/readme.md

 ## Select Order
 Select the optimal order of latent variables for PCA/ICA/PPCA/PICA/CCA.
+This is a public version of the original repository selectOrder.
+I've added simple demos that use the functions.
+Please contact me for help on getting this work.
+I'll be happy to help.

 This tool-box contains a order selection algorithms for the linear admixture models ([see this link](https://github.com/idnavid/selectOrder/blob/master/notes/disecting_correlation.pdf)).
 Most existing methods (based on information-theoretic criteria, see [this document](https://github.com/idnavid/selectOrder/blob/master/notes/deriving_aic.pdf)) rely on the assumption that samples are